PIE Items and Elements

 Authoring Interface

 Configuration UI where educators create questions using forms and visual editors.
-WYSIWYG experience.
+WYSIWYG experience with live preview.

 Controller